 If you have only a nice table, a spacious and comfortable couch, and a bright lamp to arrange in a room, it’s relatively easy to arrange them in a room.
 But add in some chairs, a footstool, a bookshelf, and a pair of corner tables, and suddenly it’s a lot tougher to effectively arrange them in a room.
 Even if you had a larger room, the task doesn’t become much easier since you have so many elements to juggle.

 Make it easier for yourself by including less in your designs.

 4. Faster for You to Finish

-Now, this doesn’t mean you shouldn’t try hard making each of the few elements great.
+Now, this doesn’t mean you shouldn’t try hard to make each of the few elements great.
 Quite the opposite, in fact – by having less in your designs, there’s more of a spotlight on each element.
-So it forces you to make them as good as you can.
-Which is yet another benefit, since you’d want every aspect of your designs to be at their best anyway.
+So it forces you to make them as good as you can, which is yet another benefit since you’d want every aspect of your designs to be at their best anyway.

 5. You Get Minimalism Bragging Rights